delonlee01/tp/docs/UserGuide.md

 Format: `edit-tag INDEX from/TAG to/TAG`

 * Edits a specified tag of the candidate at the specified `INDEX`.
-The index refers to the number shown in the currently displayed person list.
+The index refers to the number shown in the currently displayed candidate list.
 The index **must be a positive integer** (e.g., 1, 2, 3, ...).
 * The tag specified by `from/TAG` **must be an exact match** in order to be edited, ignoring case sensitivity.